k-nizy/Go-kigali/CONNECT_LOCAL_TO_PROD_DB.md

 Because they are using different databases, vehicles you create or simulate locally **will not appear** on the deployed app.

 ## Solution
-To see your local simulations on the deployed app, you need to connect your local backend to the **same Supabase database** that the production app uses.
+To see yourr local simulations on the deployed app, you need to connect your local backend to the **same Supabase database** that the production app uses.

 ## Steps to Fix